1986 Bristol Trophy

 The 1986 Bristol Trophy was a men's tennis tournament played on outdoor grass courts that was part of the 1986 Nabisco Grand Prix.
-It was the seventh edition of the tournament and was played in Bristol, England from 16 June to 23 June 1986.
+It was the seventh edition of the tournament and was played at Redland Green in Bristol, England from 16 June to 23 June 1986.
 Unseeded Vijay Amritraj, who entered on a wildcard, won the singles title.